You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 The non-meditators, on the other hand, had a significant increase in fasting serum insulin levels, a measure often associated with diabetes or pre-diabetes.

-5. Meditation's deep impact
+5. Meditation's Deep Impact

-Twenty-four people with high blood pressure were taught to achieve a “relaxation response,” using a form of meditation that included breath work and chanting a one word mantra.
+In a Harvard study twenty-four people with high blood pressure were taught to achieve a “relaxation response,” using a form of meditation that included breath work and chanting a one word mantra.
 They practiced at home for eight weeks with a CD prepared for this purpose.

 Over half of the participants enjoyed “a meaningful decrease in their blood pressure.”